openstack/osprofiler/README.rst

           profiler.start("child_point")
           profiler.stop()
           profiler.stop()

-      In sample above, we will create 2 points:

       This is implemented in quite simple manner.
 We have one stack that contains ids of all trace points.
 E.g.: